j4ffle/CapIQ_IBES_Match/README.md

 Authors: Jared Flake and Mark Piorkowski

-All errors are our own, please send corrections and questions to flakej@bc.edu
+All errors are our own, please send corrections and questions to jaredflake@boisestate.edu

 To create translation files: